co2block/CO2BLOCK/README.md

 Should you have any question/comment/suggestion, please send an email to silviadesi@gmail.com

 CO2BLOCK is a free licence software.
-If you use it for academic purpose, please cite the reference paper:
+If you use it for academic purposes, please cite the reference paper:

 - De Simone and Krevor (2020) A tool for first order estimates and optimisation of dynamic storage resource capacity in saline aquifers”. under review in International Journal of Greenhouse Gas Control.